-2) Second Offense

-One sanction that must be considered but will not be automatically imposed for second offenses is the XF or XE grade and a suspension of one or more semesters.
+2) Second Offense: One sanction that must be considered but will not be automatically imposed for second offenses is the XF or XE grade and suspension.
 If both violations were minor, or one was minor and one was moderate, the XE/XF grade will not typically be imposed without aggravating circumstances.